Barbara Flynn Currie

-Barbara Flynn Currie (born May 3, 1940) is an American politician who served as a Democratic member of the Illinois House of Representatives from 1979 to 2019.
-She served as the Majority Leader from 1997 to 2019.
+Barbara Flynn Currie (May 3, 1940 – April 16, 2026) was an American politician who served as a Democratic member of the Illinois House of Representatives from 1979 to 2019.
+She served as the majority leader from 1997 to 2019.
+She was the first woman to hold this position, and is also the longest serving Illinois House majority leader to date.
 Flynn Currie's forty years as a member of the Illinois General Assembly is the longest tenure of any woman to serve in the Illinois General Assembly.

-Personal life and education
+Background and education

 Barbara Flynn grew up in the Hyde Park neighborhood of Chicago.
 Her father, Frank Flynn, taught at the University of Chicago School of Social Service Administration.
 She graduated from the University of Chicago Laboratory Schools in 1958, and enrolled at the College of the University of Chicago in the same year.
-She left the university in 1959 and married David P. Currie.
+She left the university in 1959 and married David P. Currie in 1960.
+He died in 2007.
 David, a native of Macon, Georgia, had graduated from the college in 1957, and soon enrolled at Harvard Law School.
 As David was a law student and held jobs as a law clerk, the Curries lived outside Chicago until 1962, when David became an instructor at the University of Chicago Law School.
 The Curries had two children: Stephen and Margaret.
+David, who became a revered legal scholar and teacher, died in 2007.

-Currie slowly finished her undergraduate degree at the University of Chicago, balancing her studies with caring for her children.
+She slowly finished her undergraduate degree at the University of Chicago, balancing her studies with caring for her children.
 She graduated from the college in 1968, followed by a master's degree in political science from the same university in 1973.
 She was politically active, working on the campaign for Michael Shakman, a Chicago-based attorney and activist who ran for delegate to the state's 1970 constitutional convention.

-Currie is a member of the Chicago League of Women Voters, the Illinois Women's Institute for Leadership, Women United for South Shore, and the Board of the ACLU of Illinois.
+Currie was a member of the Chicago League of Women Voters, of which she also served as vice president from 1965 to 1969, the Illinois Women's Institute for Leadership, Women United for South Shore, and the Board of the ACLU of Illinois.